ossobv/planb/README.rst

 * After using mail_admins style mail, we can start introducing mail digests
   instead: daily summary of backup successes and failures.
 * Fix admin "Planb" name as "PlanB".
-* Split off the subparts of the HostConfig to separate configs:
+* Split off the subparts of the Fileset to separate configs:
   - include-config
   - transport-config
   - retention-config